tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 ```
 As in the example above, this definition tells Kubernetes that you want a MySQL Cluster named "my-app-db" and the MySQL Operator installed on your Kubernetes cluster tells Kubernetes how to take care of the rest.

 The MySQL Operator is aware of [MySQL Group Replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication-replication-technologies.html), which means it knows how to spin up multiple MySQL instances and connect them into a group.
-This group means that actions that happen on one instance of MySQL, also happen on the others.
-Keeping the whole group in sync, and providing reliable redundancy in case one MySQL instance should go down.
-This can be accomplished by creating a "Primary" cluster, where only one instance of MySQL can receive writes.
-Or by creating "Multi-Primary" cluster where all nodes can receive writes.
+In a group, actions that happen on one instance of MySQL, also happen on other instances in the same group.
+This keeps the whole group in sync, and provides reliable redundancy in case one MySQL instance should go down.
+This can be accomplished by creating a "Primary" cluster, where only one instance of MySQL can receive writes, or by creating "Multi-Primary" cluster where all nodes can receive writes.
 Multi-Primary clusters are more complex and are generally recommended only for advanced MySQL users.
-The MySQL Operator makes use of Group Replication alongside [MySQL InnoDB clustering](https://dev.mysql.com/doc/refman/5.7/en/mysql-innodb-cluster-introduction.html) to create highly available MySQL clusters within Kubernetes.
+The MySQL Operator makes use of group replication alongside [MySQL InnoDB clustering](https://dev.mysql.com/doc/refman/5.7/en/mysql-innodb-cluster-introduction.html) to create highly available MySQL clusters within Kubernetes.

 The MySQL Operator includes such features as:
-Cluster management
+* Cluster management
-* Create and scale MySQL clusters using Innodb and Group Replication on Kubernetes
+* Create and scale MySQL clusters using InnoDB and group replication on Kubernetes
 * When cluster instances die, the MySQL Operator will automatically re-join them into the cluster
-* Use Kubernetes Persistent Volume Claims to store data on local disk or network attached storage.
+* Use Kubernetes Persistent Volume Claims to store data on local disk or network attached storage
 Backup and restore
 * Create on-demand backups
-* Create backup schedules to automatically backup databases to Object Storage (S3 etc.)
+* Create backup schedules to automatically backup databases to Object Storage
 * Restore a database from an existing backup
 Operations
-* Run on any Kubernetes cluster (Oracle Cloud Infrastructure, AWS, GCP, Azure)
+* Run on any Kubernetes cluster (Oracle Cloud Infrastructure (OCI), AWS, GCP, Azure)
 * Prometheus metrics for alerting and monitoring
 * Self-healing clusters

-In the rest of this guide, you'll learn how to install the MySQL Operator and create a High-Availability production-ready
+In the rest of this guide, you'll learn how to install the MySQL Operator and create a highly available, production-ready
  MySQL cluster on Kubernetes.
 You'll also learn more about using some of the Backup and Restore and monitoring features of the MySQL Operator.

  You can find more information about the MySQL Operator on [GitHub](https://github.com/oracle/mysql-operator) or in this [blog post](https://blogs.oracle.com/developers/introducing-the-oracle-mysql-operator-for-kubernetes).

 ## Installing the MySQL Operator

-### Pre-Requisites
+### PreRequisites
 For this part, you'll need a running Kubernetes cluster.
-We'll be using an Oracle Container Engine for Kubernetes cluster.
-You can find instructions for how to spin one up *here*.
+We will use an Oracle Container Engine for Kubernetes cluster.
+You can find instructions for how to spin one up [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html).

-You will need to have installed and configured kubectl, Kubernetes' cli control tool, on whatever machine you will be working with your Kubernetes cluster from.
-For example, if you have an Oracle Container Engine for Kubernetes cluster running in Oracle Cloud Infrastructure, you would likely install kubectl on the laptop you use to interact with the cloud.
-To configure kubectl to use your remote cluster, you will need to specify a kubeconfig file for it to use to connect.
+You will need to have installed and configured kubectl, Kubernetes' CLI control tool, on the machine from which you will be working with your Kubernetes cluster.
+For example, if you have an Oracle Container Engine for Kubernetes cluster running in Oracle Cloud Infrastructure, install kubectl on the laptop you use to interact with the cloud.
+Specify a kubeconfig file to allow kubecutl to connect to your remote cluster.
 You can do this by setting:

 ```
 export KUBECONFIG=*path to your kubeconfig*
 ```

 Or by putting your kubeconfig in `$HOME/.kube/config`.
 Whatever option you choose, make sure you're connected to the right cluster with kubectl before you try to complete the rest of the steps in this article.
+x
 NOTE:
-You could do this by trying `kubectl get nodes` to confirm that the ips of the nodes in the kubernetes cluster kubectl is attached to, match the ips you expect.
+You can do this by trying `kubectl get nodes` to confirm that the addresses of the nodes in the Kubernetes cluster kubectl is attached to, match the addresses you expect.

 You will also need to make sure the network for your Kubernetes cluster is configured properly.
 A configuration similar to the one described [here](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengnetworkconfigexample.htm) would work well for the purposes of this guide.

-### Install the MySQL Operator using Helm
+### Install the MySQL Operator Using Helm
 To install the MySQL Kubernetes Operator, we will use the Kubernetes package manager, Helm.
-You can learn more about Helm in our article *here*.
+You can learn more about Helm in our article [here](https://blogs.oracle.com/cloudnative/helm-kubernetes-package-management).

 #### Installing Helm
 [Helm has instructions for installations for a variety of operating systems](https://docs.helm.sh/using_helm/#installing-helm).
 And if you want a more generic approach, you can install from a script using curl: